HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-body-weight-intro.md

 ### Scope

 The Body Weight profile contains one observation, body weight.
-In addition, the profile contains the following qualifying observations with associated SNOMED CT value sets: observation-deviceCode, AssociatedSituation, MeasurmentSetting.
+In addition, the profile contains the following qualifying observations with associated SNOMED CT value sets: observation-deviceCode, AssociatedSituation, MeasurementSetting.

 #### Examples